 A study of racial, ethnic, religious, and cultural minorities in societies, with emphasis on the conditions and problems of minority groups and group relations in the U.S.; the concept of race; sources and functions of prejudice; the range of intergroup relationship patterns, from pluralism to genocide; reactions to dominant or minority status; the relationship between prejudice and social institutions, including education, media, economy, religion, and the law.
-Prerequisite: SOCY 100 with grade of C or better.
 Prerequisite: Place into ENGL 101.
 [T] IAI: S7 903D